scaffold-eth/se-2-challenges/README.md

 (It can take a while before they show up, but here is an example:) https://testnets.opensea.io/assets/sepolia/0x17ed03686653917efa2194a5252c5f0a4f3dc49c/2

 ---

-> ⭐ Please share your feedback with us in the [Challenge 0 Telegram](https://t.me/+Y2vqXZZ_pEFhMGMx) if you have a chance to try the GPT assistant!

 > 🏃 Head to your next challenge [here](https://github.com/scaffold-eth/se-2-challenges).